-Now’s the time to capitalize and make the all-important purchase of the wedding ring.
-In celebration of your Irish roots, we’ve pulled together this quick guide to choosing an Irish wedding ring.
+Wedding prep is probably in full swing.
+The venue is booked, the dress and the suits are chosen so now’s the time to make the all-important purchase of the wedding ring.
+In celebration of your Irish roots, I’ve put together this quick guide to choosing a memorable Irish wedding ring.

-While much planning goes into engagement rings, the biggest choice with Irish wedding rings is the type of metal you’ll get for the band.
-Silver is a classic choice, while white gold makes for a great compliment to a platinum engagement ring.
+While much planning goes into engagement rings, the biggest choice with Irish wedding rings is the type of metal you’ll choose for the band.
+Gold is traditionally the classic choice but silver and platinum have become increasingly popular.

-Platinum is an increasingly modern choice too as it’s tough and wears well in day-to-day life.
-But there’s more to choosing a wedding ring than picking a type of metal, so read on for six big considerations!
+But there’s more to choosing a wedding ring than picking a type of metal, so read on for five big considerations!

 1. Set a budget